RayKay91/detox-react-native/README.md

 ---
 ## Detox recorder

+#### there's an issue open on the repo for the recorder not working with yarn/npm scripts and on Android for now.
+Hopefully they release a fix soon.
+For now you'll just have to paste in the full command.

 This will greatly simplify the *match* and *action* part of the test writing.
 Any expectations should be written by yourself.
 I recommend checking out the webpage as it contains a few gifs of the recorder working, and explains how the colour system works when tapping buttons:
  [wix/DetoxRecorder](https://github.com/wix/DetoxRecorder) .